Class of 2025

 University of New England College of Osteopathic Medicine

 Fides graduated from the University of South Carolina with a BS in Biochemistry and Molecular Biology.
 As president of the South Carolina Honors College Pre-Medical Community, as well as co-founder and president of the American Society for Biochemistry and Molecular Biology chapter, she spent her undergraduate years organizing educational events on science-related careers for her peers and arranging charity fundraisers.
 She was additionally president of Project Vida, which provided healthy living presentations for children and teens at local shelters, receiving Outstanding Student Organization Service Award in her senior year.
-In medical school, she was president of her school’s Student National Medical Association chapter and served on the executive board of the Equity and Diversity Advancement Committee.
-She worked towards increasing the diversity of incoming medical students, and taught classes on cultural humility and biases in medicine.
-For her efforts she was given the Making the Difference in Diversity Leadership Award and inducted into the Gold Humanism Honor Society.
-She is the child of Filipino immigrants and one herself, currently mentoring pre-medical students as part of a national Filipinx in Medicine program.
-During clinical rotations, she gave presentations to her local medical community on the History of Anti-Asian Discrimination in the U.S.
+For her efforts she was inducted into the Gold Humanism Honor Society.
+She is the child of Filipino immigrants and has mentored pre-medical students.

 Abed Jean-Louis, MD